What Do Temporal Graph Learning Models Learn?: Background

 \subsection{Preliminaries}

+We first establish the temporal graph setting and the link prediction-based learning framework used throughout the rest of this paper.

-\subheader{Temporal Graphs.} In literature, temporal graphs are typically modelled either as continuous-time or discrete-time graphs \cite{zheng_survey_2025, huang_utg_2025}.
+\subheader{Temporal Graphs.} In literature, there are two main approaches to modeling temporal networks, using either continuous or discrete time \citep{zheng_survey_2025, huang_utg_2025}.

 In the continuous-time setting, the temporal graph can be considered as a stream of edges with fine-grained timestamps.
-A graph $\G$ can be modeled as a tuple $\G = (\V, \E)$, where $\V = \{1,\dots,N\}$ denotes the set of all nodes, $\E = \left\{ (u_i, v_i, t_i)_{i\in\{1,2\dots\}}\right\}$ the set of edge events, $u_i, v_i\in\mathcal{V}$ the source and destination nodes respectively, and $t_i$, with $t_i\leq t_{i+t}\forall i$, the timestamp of an edge event.
+A graph $\G$ can be modeled as a tuple $\G = (\V, \E)$, where $\V = \{1,\dots,N\}$ denotes the set of all nodes, $\E = \left\{ (u_i, v_i, t_i)_{i\in\{1,2\dots\}}\right\}$ the set of edge events, $u_i, v_i\in\mathcal{V}$ the source and destination nodes respectively, and $t_i$, with $t_i\leq t_{i+1}\, \forall i$, the timestamp of an edge event.

-For the discrete-time setting, a temporal graph is instead considered as a series of static graph snapshots with a single timestep representing a longer time period.
+For the discrete-time setting, a temporal graph is instead considered as a series of static graph snapshots with a single time step representing a longer time period.
 A graph $\G$ is typically modeled as a sequence of graph snapshots $\G = (\G_t)_{t\in\{1,2\dots T\}}$, where each snapshot corresponds to a tuple $\G_t = (\V_t, \E_t)$ with $\V_t$ denoting the nodes, $\E_t$ the edges at time $t$, and $T$ the total number of snapshots.

-Datasets can be transformed between the two graph settings, although transformation from continuous to discrete time typically causes some information loss when binning highly granular timestamps to discrete timesteps.
+Datasets can be transformed between the two graph settings, but transformation from continuous to discrete-time typically causes some information loss when binning highly granular timestamps to discrete time steps \citep{huang_utg_2025}.
 For the scope of this work, we focus on models designed for continuous-time dynamic graphs, as these are now more commonly used within the research community.
-However, we will often consider datasets with discretized timestamps due to our specific experimental designs.
-Within the scope of this work, unless otherwise specified, we generally ignore the use of edge and node features to keep notation simple.
+However, we will often consider datasets with discretized time steps due to our specific experimental designs.
+Within the scope of this work, unless otherwise specified, we generally ignore the use of edge and node features to simplify notation.